Slow Relaxation and Landscape-Driven Dynamics in Viscous Ripening Foams: Damped SGM Model

-The simulation can be summarized as a numerical integration of the two equations -- \Cref{eq:damped-equation} and \cref{eq:mass-flux} using a numerical integration technique.
-Due to the stiff nature of \Cref{eq:damped-equation} (especially at small $\xi$ values, one needs to choose appropriate $dt$ values to ensure any error perturbations don't diverge as the simulation proceeds and that the solution is a converged one.
+The simulation can be summarized as a numerical integration of the two equations -- \Cref{eq:damped-equation} and \Cref{eq:mass-flux} using a numerical integration technique.
+Due to the stiff nature of \Cref{eq:damped-equation} (especially at small $\xi$ values), one needs to choose appropriate $dt$ values to ensure any error perturbations don't diverge as the simulation proceeds, and a converged solution is obtained.
 We use a simple Explicit Euler scheme to perform our integration here.
 We note that other methods, like implicit Euler and second-order Runge Kutta scheme, provide more extensive stability regimes for $dt$ and are more accurate but can have more significant computational overload associated with the integration scheme.
 Below, we perform a simple numerical stability test.

-We start by considering \Cref{eq:damped-equation} for all $N$ particles or $3N$ degrees of freedom, i.e., $i \in \{1,2,...3N\}$, which can be expressed in terms of the Hessian for using a Taylor expansion as follows: and
+We start by considering \Cref{eq:damped-equation} for all $N$ particles or $3N$ degrees of freedom, i.e., $i \in \{1,2,...3N\}$, which can be expressed in terms of the Hessian by using a Taylor expansion as follows:

 where $\mathbf{r}$, $\mathbf{F}$ are $3N$ dimensional vectors and $\mathbf{H}$ is a $3N\times3N$ matrix or the Hessian of the potential field.
-We may note here that for most $\xi$ simulations, the system configurations are close to mechanical equilibrium, so for our stability analysis, we may approximate this using $\mathbf{F}_0 \simeq 0$.
+We may note here that for low $\xi$ simulations, the system configurations are close to mechanical equilibrium, so for our stability analysis, we may approximate this using $\mathbf{F}_0 \simeq 0$.
 Further one may note that the any error $\epsilon_i$ would propagate via an equation similar to \Cref{eq:damped-eq-approx}: